 Studio photographers will appreciate that the Pentax K-3 (unlike the A6500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the K-3 and the A6500 have been discontinued, but can regularly be found used on eBay.
+Both the K-3 and the A6500 have been discontinued, but can regularly be found used on ebay.
 The K-3 was replaced by the Pentax K-3 II, while the A6500 was followed by the Sony A6600.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Pentax K-3 Manual (free pdf) or the online Sony A6500 Manual.
+Further information on the features and operation of the K-3 and A6500 can be found, respectively, in the Pentax K-3 Manual (free pdf) or the online Sony A6500 Manual.

 So what is the bottom line?
 Which of the two cameras – the Pentax K-3 or the Sony A6500 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.